KAM35 T - Air conditioner GORENJE - Free user manual and instructions

 • Press and hold the UP or DOWN button for a longer time to increase or decrease the time setting by 1 hour.

-• When your desired time displayed on LCD, press the TIMER ON button to confirm it.
+• When your desired time is displayed on the LCD, press the TIMER ON button to confirm it.

 A "Beep" can be heard, "ON" stops flashing.
 The TIMER indicator on the appliance lights up.

-1. After your desired time displayed for 5 seconds, the clock will be displayed on the LCD of remote controller instead of the desired time.
+1. After your desired time is displayed for 5 seconds, the clock will be displayed on the LCD of the remote controller instead of the desired time.

 To cancel Timer On